We don’t have earth shattering, life changing, situations happen to us without learning a thing or two from them.

 It taught me that relationships are about mutual love, respect and support and not about rescuing or fixing one or the other.

-It taught me that love isn’t holding someone hostage, it’s letting them be free to live life their way.
+It taught me that love isn’t holding someone hostage, it’s letting them be free to live their life their way.

-While I never actually thought anything was forever (I mean that’s a really long time!), cancer confirmed and now I know that to be a fact.
+While I never actually thought anything was forever (I mean that’s a really long time!), cancer confirmed it and now I know that to be a fact.

 It taught me that when we stop growing, we start dying.